Or, Gone with the Balalaikas.

 So, does this truncation of the big book work?
 I would say yes.
 The story flowed, the various story-lines held together, and it was relatively easy to keep track of the characters by their appearance if not by their long names.
 The best way to judge a serialization is by the question: do you finish an episode looking forward to the next?
 And the answer is yes.

-As for the cast, it appears like anyone who was anybody in British television drama or comedy, looked good in historical costume and was not in Game of Thrones, got a gig and a chance to do Napoleonic dress-ups – with the exception perhaps of Colin Firth, Aiden Turner, Jenna Coleman and Claire Foy.
+As for the cast, it appears like anyone who was anybody in British television drama or comedy, looked good in historical costume and was not in Game of Thrones, got a gig and a chance to do Napoleonic dress-ups – with the exception perhaps of Colin Firth, Aiden Turner, John Simm, Matt Smith, Jenna Coleman, Olivia Colman and Claire Foy.

 Paul Dano, the slim, young, scheming, preacher of There Will Be Blood, as Pierre Bezukov?
 Still slim and young looking, though “kinda funny looking” as they say in Fargo-speak.
 But portraying the tall, fat, shortsighted, dissolute and bumbling Pffierre?
 Amazingly, it seems to have worked.
 His is a credible performance, although his “niceness” to the Rostovs and Bolkonskys, and his transformation to all-round good guy could be quite irritating.
 Inept, opinionated, inadequate, and out of his depth both romantically and socially.
 My favourite Pierre moment in the book is when he resolves to liberate or lighten the burden on his serfs – a subject close to Tolstoy’s heart – and how his steward circumvents his wishes.
 This was not even touched on in the film.